-- 9465 or 9465KPM unit
+- 3515, 3515KPM, or 3512KPM unit

 - AC power connector

 - Power connector retainer bracket with AC power supply

-- Plastic p-clamp for DC power cable strain relief

 - Sixteen 10-32 hex nuts (2 spares)

 - Clip-on Ferrite for AUX cables

 - Documentation kit, which includes:

 - Diagnostic software disk (only on units shipped with DOS)

 - VGA utility disk

-- 9465/9465KPM manual
+- 3515/3512KPM manual

 - CPU manual

 - Business reply card

 If you ordered the system with a touchscreen installed, you will also receive a touchscreen driver disk and manual.
-If you ordered a CD-ROM installed, you will receive the drivers disk.
-If you ordered a 9465KPM, you will receive a mouse disk and manual.
+If you ordered a CD-ROM installed, you will receive the driver disk.
+If you ordered a 3512KPM or 3515KPM, you will receive a mouse disk and manual.
+If you ordered the system with an Ethernet card you will receive a driver disk.